mainanick/react-heroicons/README.md

 React

-`import {MdAnnotation} from "react-heroicons/dist/outline-md"`

-Or
-`import MdAnnotation from "react-heroicons/dist/outline-md/MdAnnotation"`
+`import Annotation from "react-heroicons/dist/MdAnnotation"` `import { MdAnnotation } from "react-heroicons/dist"`

-Alot may change later, import will change from
+Alot may change later, import will change to

-`import MdAnnotation from "react-heroicons/dist/outline-md"`

-To

-`import {Annotation} from "react-heroicons/outline/md"`

-`import Annotation from "react-heroicons/outline/md/Annotation"`
+`import Annotation from "react-heroicons/outline-md/Annotation"`